Native Plant Nurseries

 California native plants that grow in part shade

-hermit thrush are attracted to shade gardensSome things to keep in mind when planning your shade garden.
+Some things to keep in mind when planning your shade garden.

 Get rid of the weeds!
 Invasive grasses, yellow star thistle and other nasties are enemies to your oaks.
 Don't till!
 This will only damage the oak roots and stimulate weed growth.

 Mulch lots!
 Mulch helps hold in moisture, adds nutrients to the soil, aerates the soil, and gives a place for all those good garden organisms to live.
-You will only have to do this once after that your oaks should provide mulch for you.
+You will only have to do this once, after that, your oaks should provide mulch for you.

 Don't forget that shade is different on the coast from in the interior.
 Many coastal plants that like full sun or part shade would prefer full shade in the interior.
 Interior plants that like full shade are often happier on the coast in sun.